yinonsh/logline/README.md

 ## Configuration

-Logline supports different configuration of filters and actions.
+Logline supports multiple sets of configuration of filters and actions.
 A configuration is enabled and "registered" for use on creation, but can be managed separately from other configurations.

 ```java
 LogLineConfiguration conf1 = new LogLineConfiguration("conf1");